jamespan/investors-blog/_columns/Investors_Corner/how-to-buy-stocks-return-on-equity.md

 * Return on equity greater than or equal to 17%.
 * Share price greater than 15.
-* 50-day average dollar volume greater than \$100 million.
+* 50-day average dollar volume greater than $100 million.
 * [Relative Strength Rating](https://www.investors.com/how-to-invest/investors-corner/relative-strength-rating-stock-chart-analysis-helps-pick-outstanding-growth-stocks/) of 85 or higher.

 You can tweak these parameters however you like to best suit your needs.
 If the list is too large, consider raising return on equity to 30%.
+You may also add a minimum Composite Rating of 90.

 Remember to pay attention to other important fundamentals: earnings growth, sales growth and profit margins.
 If you're ever unsure, study stocks in IBD's Stock Checkup.
 Happy hunting.

+*This article was originally published March 15, 2024, and has been updated.*

 **YOU MAY ALSO LIKE:**